Obituary of Cynthia Chan Lee

 A visitation will be held on Saturday, November 10, 2018 from 11am - 1pm at Advent Funeral and Cremation, 9013 Annapolis Road in Lanham, Maryland.
 A private burial will follow.

-To plant a beautiful memorial tree in memory of Cynthia Lee, please visit our Tree Store
+To send flowers to the family or plant a tree in memory of Cynthia Lee, please visit Tribute Store